Joel Dean Pugh

 later, Joel’s father and brother Daniel travelled over to the UK to retrace

 Joel’s last footsteps.
-They visited the Talgarth Hotel and talked with the
+In London, they visited the Talgarth Hotel and talked with the

 owner about Joel’s unhappy end.
 At that time they had no idea that police

-investigators back home were starting to question how, why and by whose hand
+investigators back in the States were starting to question how, why and by whose hand

 On the surface, Joel’s death appeared nothing more than the tragic demise of an intelligent and likeable young man with everything to live for.
-For the Manson Family, with their eyes sharply tuned to signals from anyone who’d crossed their path, news of Joel’s death came quickly, and in a manner that would intrigue a legion of investigators to this very day.
+For some in Manson's Family, their eyes sharply tuned to signals from anyone who’d crossed their path, news of Joel’s death came quickly, and in a manner that would intrigue a legion of investigators to this very day.

-Over the years, the contents of this letter has assumed legendary status.
+Over the years, the contents of this letter have assumed legendary status.
 In late 2008, after long being presumed lost, the letter was recovered.
-The full contents of Joanne’s note have never been publicly revealed before, and offer a fascinating perspective on Joel’s untimely death.
+The full contents of Jo Anne’s note have never been publicly revealed before, and offer a fascinating perspective on Joel’s untimely death.

 Although the letter was written without any forwarding address, much of what is said appears to follow previous conversations.
 Reading between the lines of the text, it is abundantly clear that Joanne was very close to Joel.
 Pugh’s close friend Jim Balfour, confirms today that Joanne was indeed a lover of Joel’s before he travelled to